jacobsjo/windy-plugin-sun-position/README.md

 <p align="center"><img src="https://www.windy.com/img/logo201802/logo-full-windycom-gray-v3.svg"></p>

-Windy plugin that gives shows sun position on the map and gives details about sunset and sunrise times.
-To use the published version, go to [windy.com](https://www.windy.com), open the menu, click on "Install Windy plugin", enter "windy-plugin-sun-position" and click "Load plugin".
+Windy plugin that gives shows sun and moon position on the map and gives details about sunset and sunrise times as well as other sun and moon details.
+To use the published version, go to [www.windy.com](https://www.windy.com), open the menu, click on "Install Windy plugin", enter "windy-plugin-sun-position" and click "Load plugin".

 **The access to the plugin has changed in Version 0.2.0 to allow for mobile usage!**
 To open the display, right-click on the map (or tap and hold on mobile), then select "Sun Position".
 Then open a weather picker to see the sun dial and the details on the left